josehoras/Traffic-Sign-Classifier/writeup.md

 The **fourth picture** is also almost perfectly recognized after the data augmentation.

-The **fifth picture** fails Interestingly we can see the model considers similar speed limits signs as second, fourth, and fifth options.
-In another cropping from the original picture where the sign was bigger and better centered the class was recognized by the model.
+The **fifth picture** fails to be correctly classified.
+Interestingly, the model considers similar speed limits signs as second, fourth, and fifth options.
+In another cropping from the original picture, where the sign was bigger and better centered, the class was recognized by the model.
 In a real world application my manual cropping would be implemented by a detection algorithm.
 I decided to show this example to highlight how critical the detection algorithm would be.

 #### 4. Further exploration in data augmentation

-As I was fascinated by the effect of data augmentation of randomly selected pictures from the web, I decided to implement two other transformations and further augment my training data: Perpective change and adding white colored rectangles, using again the OpenCV library in the file `data_augmentation2.py`.
+As I was fascinated by the effect of data augmentation on classifying randomly selected pictures from the web, I decided to implement two other transformations and further augment my training data: Perpective change and adding white colored rectangles, using again the OpenCV library in the file `data_augmentation2.py`.

 ![im](writeup_images/data_augmentation2.jpg "j")